 Notes

 - You can make this enchilada casserole ahead of time by following the recipe below through step 6.
 Cover with aluminum foil and refrigerate overnight.
-Bake straight from the fridge in a preheated oven, following the baking times in the recipe below.
+Bake straight from the fridge in a preheated oven, following the baking times in the recipe.
+You may need to add 5-10 minutes if the casserole is not fully heated through.

 This was amazing and my family declared it a keeper for regular dinner rotation!
 I made your homemade sauce too – so delicious, thanks for sharing your recipe.